adammalik1989/AWS_Managed_Bockchain_Setup/README.md

-## Step5 Join your peer node the channel
+## Step 4: Join your peer node the channel